element-hq/policies/matrix-org/exceptional_erasure_policy.md

 # 1. Introduction

-Where you read *New Vector*, *New Vector Ltd.* or *we *or* us* below, it refers to New Vector Ltd., and its French subsidiary: New Vector SARL and their agents. **This policy does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this policy only applies to the server ({{ homeserver }}) provided by New Vector Ltd.**
+Where you read *New Vector*, *New Vector Ltd.* or *we *or* us* below, it refers to the company we created in July 2017 to hire the Matrix core team and support Matrix’s development and so run the {{ homeserver }} homeserver: New Vector Ltd., and its French subsidiary: New Vector SARL and their agents. **This policy does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this policy only applies to the server ({{ homeserver }}) provided by New Vector Ltd.**

 The legal basis for our processing Personal Data, the reasons for there being restrictions upon users’ ability to exercise their *Right to Erasure (Right to be Forgotten)* upon state events, and the description of those restrictions, are detailed in the [full {{ homeserver }} Privacy Notice]({{ privacy_policy_uri }}).